Instant Ermine Buttercream: A No-Cook Version of Ermine

 HOW:

-The whisk introduces tons of air pockets, so switch to the paddle attachment to smooth things out.
-If you have the one with the silicone edge, that works fantastic for frostings, but a regular metal paddle works great too (4a).
+The whisk introduces many air pockets, so switch to the paddle attachment to smooth things out.
+If you have the one with the silicone edge, that works fantastic for frostings, but a regular metal paddle works great, too (4a).
 Mix on low speed for at least 2-3 minutes.
 The frosting will look smoother but may have a few air pockets; that’s ok (4b).

-Because this frosting has a lower ratio of butterfat and uses a flour paste, it doesn’t get 100% smooth until you manually use a spatula or piping tip with it (see the cupcakes earlier in the post for examples).
+Because this frosting has a lower ratio of butterfat and uses a starch paste, it doesn’t get 100% smooth until you manually use a spatula or piping tip (see the cupcakes earlier in the post for examples).
 If you run a metal spatula continuously over the top of this buttercream, it will have a smooth surface (4 c,d).

 Troubleshooting

-Take softened butter, add one tablespoon (14g) at a time, and mix on high speed with the whisk attachment until the texture smooths out.
+Take softened butter, add one tablespoon (14 g) at a time, and mix quickly with the whisk attachment until the texture smooths out.

 Storage Tips